 The Summer Institutes are highly modular and the open source curriculum can be adapted to the skills and interests at each location.
-The minimum budget to support a partner location is about $15,000 but depends on local conditions.
-Here are some sample budgets.
-If you have more questions about budgeting—or grants that may be available to support partner locations—please contact us at email@example.com.
+The minimum budget to support an in-person partner location is about $15,000, but the exact amount depends on local conditions.
+Virtual events can be done more cheaply.
+Here are some sample budgets for in-person events.
+If you have more questions about budgeting—–or grants that may be available to support partner locations–—please contact us at email@example.com.

 In order to ensure quality and consistency, all partner locations must have a former participant of SICSS as one of the local organizers.
 If you don’t have any SICSS alumni at your organization, you can contact us about finding a former participant that could collaborate with you.
 For example, in 2019 Matti Nelimarkka (SICSS ‘17) collaborated with Akın Ünver to run a partner location in Istanbul, Turkey (Kadir Has University).